 What is life insurance underwriting?

-Underwriting is the process of evaluating the risk of insuring the applicant’s risk in the case of Life Insurance, Income Protection or Health Insurance, to determine if it’s profitable for the insurance company to take the chance on providing insurance.
+Underwriting evaluates the risk of insuring the applicant’s risk in the case of life insurance, income protection, or health insurance to determine if it’s profitable for the insurance company to take the risk to provide insurance.

 After determining “risk”, the underwriter sets a price and establishes the insurance premium that will be charged in exchange for taking on that risk.

-However, the process of getting you approved or getting underwritten with an insurer must happen prior.
+However, getting you approved or underwritten by an insurer must happen before.

 Underwriting Applies to